For too long, the political debate around refugees and the asylum system has been skewed, misleading, and negative.

 We are a leading source of information for these officials about the UK asylum system and the issues affecting refugees in the UK, across the range of policy areas and government departments.

 This includes providing the secretariat for the All-Party Parliamentary Group on Refugees.
-Co-chaired by David Simmonds, the MP for Ruislip, Northwood, and Pinner, and Anne McLaughlin, the MP for Glasgow North East, the group provides a network for interested MPs to find out more about the issues affecting refugees and to take action to achieve positive change.
+Co-chaired by Anne McLaughlin, the MP for Glasgow North East, and Lord Alf Dubs, the group provides a network for interested MPs to find out more about the issues affecting refugees and to take action to achieve positive change.

 For more information, you can contact our Parliamentary Manager at the details below.